bezoerb/gulp-htmlhint/README.md

 __Plugin options:__

-- *errors*
+- *supress*

-  When set to `false`, it does not display file errors on failure.
+  When set to `true`, it does not display file errors on failure.
   Use in conjunction with the default and/or custom reporter(s).
   Prevents duplication of error messages when used along with another reporter.